alessandrocandolini/stainless-playground/README.md

 Companies often needs quality & speed.
 Knowing formal methods can be another weapon in the toolkit that sometimes can make the difference.

+## How to run the playground

+The playground is a simple `sbt` scala project.
+Stainless comes either as a stand-alone CLI tool or as a sbt plugin.
+This project uses the sbt plugin.
+(Notice: The sbt plugin currently does not support dotty though: https://github.com/epfl-lara/stainless/issues/178)
+When executing sbt `compile` on a module where the `StainlessPlugin` is enabled (eg, the `verified` module in this project(, Stainless will check the scala code and report compilation errors if some of the properties are not verified.